go-sql-driver/sql-benchmark/README.md

 ### Notes
 * We did a complete rewrite of the benchmark suite for this round.
 The results are note comparable to previous rounds.
-* The results should be now much more accurate and vary less.
+* The results should now be much more accurate and vary less.
-* The benchmark suite now includes concurrent test.
+* The benchmark suite now includes concurrent tests.
 These are probably the most interesting tests.
 * The memory footprint (per query) is now also measured.
 * Before each test the Garbage Collector is manually run to eliminate influence of garbage from previous tests.
 * The benchmarks are designed to minimize response latency from the server.
-We try to compare driver performance here and not to test the MySQL Server ;)
+We try to compare driver performance here and not to benchmark the MySQL Server ;)
 * The memory footprint includes allocations by the database/sql package.
 In fact, for Go-MySQL-Driver 1.1 this is the large part, as you can see [in this memory profile](http://files.julienschmidt.com/public/go/sql-benchmark/mysql.PreparedQueryConcurrent4.mem.svg).
-The `mysql-rows.(*mysqlRows).Columns` block will hopefully elimnated after the Go 1.2 release [with this patch](https://codereview.appspot.com/17580043/).
+The `mysql-rows.(*mysqlRows).Columns` block will hopefully eliminated after the Go 1.2 release [with this patch](https://codereview.appspot.com/17580043/).

 ```